-The information in this report that relates to Ore Reserves for Kipoi Central (for the purposes of the Stage 1 HMS plant), Kileba and Kipoi North are based on, and fairly represents information and supporting documentation prepared by Mr Quinton de Klerk, a Competent Person who is a Fellow of the Australasian Institute of Mining and Metallurgy.
-Mr de Klerk is a Director and Principal Consultant at Cube Consulting Pty Ltd. Cube Consulting Pty Ltd was engaged by Tiger Resources Limited to prepare the Kipoi Central (for the purposes of the Stage 1 HMS plant), Kileba and Kipoi North Ore Reserves estimates and both Cube Consulting Pty Ltd and Mr de Klerk have declared themselves to be independent of the Company.
+The information in this report that relates to Ore Reserves for Kipoi Central, Kileba and Kipoi North are based on, and fairly represents information and supporting documentation prepared by Mr Quinton de Klerk, a Competent Person who is a Fellow of the Australasian Institute of Mining and Metallurgy.
+Mr de Klerk is a Director and Principal Consultant at Cube Consulting Pty Ltd. Cube Consulting Pty Ltd was engaged by Tiger Resources Limited to prepare the Kipoi Central, Kileba and Kipoi North Ore Reserves estimates and both Cube Consulting Pty Ltd and Mr de Klerk have declared themselves to be independent of the Company.
 Mr de Klerk has sufficient experience that is relevant to the style of mineralisation and type of deposits under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
 Mr de Klerk consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.